-For claimants in the Intensive work search regime with a health condition that does affect their ability to work, they have relevant medical evidence (or self-certified) and are awaiting their work capability assessment, their requirements should be tailored to take this into account.
-Their interventions will be tailored, using the most appropriate channel and frequency, to meet the individual claimant's need, including group sessions if appropriate.
+Claimants in the Intensive Work Search regime with a health condition that does affect their ability to work, who have relevant medical evidence (or self-certification) and are awaiting their WCA, must have their requirements tailored to take this into account.
+Their interventions will be tailored (using the most appropriate channel and frequency) to meet their individual needs.
+This includes group sessions if appropriate.
 See health conditions and disabilities.

-National provision and services, including the Youth Obligation Support Programme can be accessed for additional support.
+National provision and services can be accessed for additional support.
 Local opportunities are on the District Provision Tool.

-Claimant reports not fit for work and has supporting medical evidence
+Claimant reports they are not fit for work and has supporting medical evidence

 Once a claimant reports a health condition or disability, they are required to attend an appointment to discuss the change of circumstances and to tailor their claimant commitment appropriately.
-This includes those with short-term or longer term sickness awaiting a Work Capability Assessment.
-See health conditions and disabilities.
+This includes those with short-term or longer-term sickness who are awaiting a WCA.
+See Health conditions and disabilities.